FIWARE-Ops/batterypass-demonstrator/docs/VC.md

 ![kc-login](kc-acc-login.png)

 - go to the verifiable credentials tab
-- choose "BatteryPassAuthCredential" and "Generate VerifiableCredential Request"
+- choose "BatteryPassAuthCredential ldp_vc" and "Initiate Credential-Issuance(OIDC4CI)"
+> :bulb: The "Request VerfiableCredential" and "Generate VerifiableCredential-Request" buttons provide proprietary and unsecure access to credentials,
+> that was used before [OIDC4CI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) was specified.
+They will be removed in one of
+> the next versions.

 ![show-vc](issuer-vc.png)

-- use a wallet like ```wallet.fiware.dev``` and scan the credential
+- use a wallet like ```demo-wallet.fiware.dev``` and scan the credential

 The issued credential will look similar to the following one: